wjayesh/mahilo/README.md

 - CLI client for easy testing and interaction
 - Multiple users can connect to the same agent.
 In emergency situation scenarios, this means multiple police officers can connect to the same dispatcher and receive updates from the dispatcher.
 - Agents are only activated when they are needed.
+- **Multi-provider LLM support** through [LiteLLM](https://github.com/BerriAI/litellm), allowing you to use models from OpenAI, Anthropic, Azure, and more with a simple environment variable.

 ![A three-agent system where a medical advisor is talking about a public health emergency and the agent decides to call the logistics coordinator and the public communication director agents to coordinate the response to the emergency](https://github.com/wjayesh/mahilo/blob/main/assets/health_emergency1.png?raw=true)